- Associate Professor

 - Rm 947, Run Run Shaw Tower, Centennial Campus, HKU

 Tong King LEE (LLM, PhD) is Associate Professor of Translation at the University of Hong Kong.
 He is a NAATI-Accredited Professional Translator, Chartered Linguist (Chartered Institute of Linguists, UK), and Specialist at the Hong Kong Council for the Accreditation of Academic and Vocational Qualifications.
-Author of Applied Translation Studies (2018), Experimental Chinese Literature (2015), and Translating the Multilingual City (2013), Lee has diverse interests in research and practice spanning applied linguistics and bilingual communication (for law, business, and corporate relations).
+Author of Translation and Translanguaging (2019, with M Baynham), Applied Translation Studies (2018), Experimental Chinese Literature (2015), and Translating the Multilingual City (2013), Lee has diverse interests in research and practice spanning applied linguistics and bilingual communication (for law, business, and corporate relations).

-- Translation and Translanguaging (with M. Baynham) (Abingdon: Routledge.
-Forthcoming 2019)
+- Translation and Translanguaging (with M Baynham) (Abingdon: Routledge, 2019)

-- Applied Translation Studies (London: Palgrave, 2018).
+- Applied Translation Studies (London: Palgrave Macmillan, 2018).
 Book review by N Francis.
+Read Chapter 1 here.

 - Experimental Chinese Literature: Translation, Technology, Poetics (Leiden/Boston: Brill, 2015).
-Book reviews by AJ Carruthers, A Jaworski, and N Francis.
+Book reviews by: A Jaworski, A J Carruthers, N Francis.

 - Translating the Multilingual City: Crosslingual Practices and Language Ideology (Oxford: Peter Lang, 2013).
 Featured as key text in Introducing Translation Studies (Fourth edition) by Jeremy Munday.
 Book review by M Baynham.